 Consequences for violating Rules 1-4: Violators may be immediately excluded from all FVRL premises without prior warning at discretion of staff.
 Any person engaged in illegal activity may lose all library privileges for up to life and the incident may be reported to the appropriate law enforcement agency.

-Consequences for repeated behavioral infractions of the same or similar nature may have cumulative exclusions (ie, one day, one week, one month, one year) at the discretion of library staff.
+Consequences for violating Rules 5-16: Violators will be given up to two warnings at the discretion of staff and may be excluded for up to one year.
+Consequences for repeated behavioral infractions of the same or similar nature may have cumulative exclusions (i.e., one day, one week, one month, one year) at the discretion of library staff.
 FVRL reserves the right to trespass repeat offenders through the appropriate law enforcement agency.

 Unattended minor children (under 18) at the library:

 Children under the age of 18 are welcome at the library at all times.
 Parents and guardians are responsible for the behavior of their minor children whenever they are in library buildings or on library property, including the materials they choose to read or view including through the use of library computers.
 Compliance with US copyright law and the FVRL Library Internet Use Policy is the joint responsibility of the minor and their parent or guardian.

 Leaving children unsupervised or unattended anywhere on library premises is not acceptable when the child's behavior becomes an issue to their own or other’s comfort, well-being and safety.
 Young children must remain under the supervision of an adult or responsible caregiver at all times.